 After a long delay, due to Supreme Court direction, SSC MTS Exam was announced.
 Candidates who have passed the matriculation examination or equivalent from a recognised board are eligible for the post of Multi Tasking Staff (Non-Technical).

 SSC MTS Exam 2017 Online

 The cancelled MTS Exam 2017 were being conducted in offline mode and candidates were allowed to take the question paper home.
 These exams had two papers – paper 1 and paper 2.
-Only the candidates who qualify in paper were to be allowed to appear in paper 2 in December 2017.
+Only the candidates who qualify in the paper were to be allowed to appear in paper 2 in December 2017.

 The cancelled paper level was easy.
 According to reports, the quantitative aptitude section was easy to solve.
-Two questions were asked from bar graph, two questions each from topics of Time and work, SI & CI, average and partnership, and percentage.
+Two questions were asked from the bar graph, two questions each from topics of Time and work, SI & CI, average and partnership, and percentage.
 Around twelve questions came from topics on mensuration, profit & loss, and speed distance & time.

-General awareness section was of moderate level.
+The general awareness section was of moderate level.
 It had ten questions from Geography, eight from Biology & Physics, Economy, Polity & computers, and current affairs had five questions each.

 Selection criteria for SSC MTS 2017

 As per the cancelled SSC MTS 2017 exam patterns, SSC was to first publish the results of paper 1.
 Only those candidates who have qualified in paper 1 would have been allowed to seat for paper 2.
-Then those who would had appeared for paper 2 had to obtain a minimum cut off marks/qualifying marks set by SSC in order to be considered for merit.
-According to experts, these patterns are likely to remain same but there is no clarity if SSC would conduct two papers or one paper.
+Then those who would have appeared for paper 2 had to obtain a minimum cut off marks/qualifying marks set by SSC in order to be considered for merit.
+According to experts, these patterns are likely to remain the same but there is no clarity if SSC would conduct two papers or one paper.